 National Elm Collection

-The 'Preston Twins'
+The 'Preston Twins' at Preston Park

 In 1998, due to the success of the local Elm disease control programme, the city was granted full National Collection status by Plant Heritage.